dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 We have a [Record Editor](/articles/record-editor/) that makes it easy to add records.
 Click **Manage** to open the editor.

 ## Step 5: Understanding certificates

 ### What are certificates?

-Certificates are important because they provide a level of security, and show visitors that your site is secure.
+Certificates are important because they provide a level of security and show visitors that your site is secure.
 In your browser bar (Chrome, Safari, Firefox, etc.), there's a padlock icon to the left of the URL showing this website is secure.
 If a site isn't secured by a certificate, it'll either say Not Secure with an open padlock to the left of the URL, or it could block the page and force visitors to accept the risk in visiting the site.

 When you purchased your domain with ClickFunnels, they automatically secured it with a certificate.
 The certificate typically transfers with your domain, but certificates have a short lifespan and will expire.
 The certificate they use is only available on higher-tier DNSimple plans, so if you're on the Solo Plan, you can't renew the same certificate.
 However, there are many available certificates that can provide the security you need.